Skip to content

 How to Access the Notification Center

-The Windows 11 Notification Center is the place where all your missed alerts are collected.
+The Windows 11 Notification Center is where all your missed alerts are collected.
 Click the date and time in the bottom-right corner of your taskbar to open it.
-You can clear all notifications by clicking Clear all at the top right of the panel.
+Clear all notifications by clicking Clear all at the top right of the panel.

 Troubleshooting Missing Notifications